This site requires a more recent version of Adobe Flash Player to function properly.

-Dr Pepper Snapple has been able to increase its market share consistently over the last few years as Coca-Cola and PepsiCo increase their focus overseas.
-The company commanded a market share of around 16.7% in the North American CSD market in 2012.
-Going forward, however, we expect the company's sales share to increase in the North American CSD space.
+Dr Pepper Snapple has been able to increase its market share slightly through 2009-2012 as Coca-Cola and PepsiCo increase their focus overseas.
+The company held a market share of 16.8% in the North American CSD market in 2012.
+Going forward, as North American CSDs is a mature market, we expect the company's share to remain around 17%.

 Trefis considered the following factors for its forecast

 - Renewed focus by PepsiCo on its soft drink portfolio

 - PepsiCo stepped up its advertising spend by $300 million in 2012 with an increased focus on the soft drinks.
 PepsiCo will sponsor the Superbowl along with tie-ups with 50 Cent and several movies.
 This can potentially affect Dr Pepper Snapple's market share negatively.